 If your goal is to experiment and learn together with your children, there is no hard and fast rule about how it should happen.
 If you feel like you are not producing the results you were hoping for, take some time to re-evaluate your expectations.
 Are they realistic?
 Still relevant?
 Important?

-For us, controlling our time, focusing, and working on memory training techniques takes precedence over worksheets, academic learning, and assigned textbooks.
+For us, managing time, focus, and working on memory training techniques takes precedence over worksheets, academic learning, and assigned textbooks.
 Why?
 Because if my kids know how to manage their time, to focus, and to use their memory efficiently, they will be in a position to learn anything they want to learn at any point in their lives.
 Self-teaching is the most valuable skill.
 Knowing how to learn is priceless.

 “Tomorrow’s illiterate will not be the man who can’t read;